 - 1. call the method start_exporting() in order to signal the beginning of the exporting process - 2. call the export_item() method for each item you want to export - 3. and finally call the finish_exporting() to signal the end of the exporting process

-Here you can see an Item Pipeline which uses an Item Exporter to export scraped items to different files, one per spider:
+Here you can see an Item Pipeline which uses multiple Item Exporters to group scraped items to different files according to the value of one of their fields: